-Bodybuilders are often labeled as narcissists since they spend a lot of time in the gym in the quest for achieving a better look through muscular development.
-As a result gym outsiders label muscle worshipers as self-centered individuals who have hard time seeing further than their own existence and well being.
+Muscle constructors are often labeled as narcissists because they spend a lot of time in the gym in the quest for superior muscular development.
+As a result, gym outsiders consider muscle worshipers self-centered individuals who have a hard time seeing beyond their own existence and well-being.

-To Help Others, You Need To Help Yourself First
+To Help Others, You Have To Help Yourself First

-In order to be a fully productive person helping society you need to help yourself first.
 It’s almost impossible to help those in need when you’re a victim yourself.
-How are you supposed to give people food when you are starving?
+How are you supposed to feed people when you are starving?

-It’s obvious that a person in healthy condition would be able to help much more people than a sick man living on the street.
+Obviously, a person in a healthy condition can help more people than a sick man living on the street.

-You’re more helpful to society when you’re in good state and able to use your body to its full potential.
+In short, you’re more helpful to society when you’re in a good condition.
 Bodybuilding can help you in that endeavor.
-Having strong joints, endurance and muscle mass makes you a better version of yourself which immediately translates positively to any altruistic cause.
+Stronger joints, endurance and muscle mass make you a better version of yourself.
+This translates positively to any altruistic cause.

-Not many people realize this because slavery is tolerated everywhere, but one of the things that you own regardless of laws and misconceptions is your own body.
-Nobody on this planet can tell you how to treat your own physical form.
-If you want to improve your body composition under any form – you have the universe’s permission to do so.
+One of the things that you own regardless of human laws and other misconceptions is your body.
+Nobody on this planet has the authority to tell you how to treat your own physical form.
+If you want to improve your body composition, you have the universe’s permission to do so.

 Everything that we do in this materialistic world is an expression of our bodies.
-To a certain point the labor of a person is an extension of the body too.
-When you work you’re producing a product that results from your physical efforts.
+To a certain degree, the labor of a person is an extension of the body too.
+When you work, you’re producing a product resulting from your physical efforts.

-The big corporations making big money are exploiting people by stealing their labor.
-This is a wrong doing since those companies are claiming ownership over the employees’ bodies.
-This is not the case regardless of what the made up human laws say.
+The big corporations are exploiting people by stealing their labor.
+This is a wrong because the companies are practically claiming ownership over their employees’ bodies.

 Every Good Deed Is Egoistic